-Business services are a large and diverse category including professional services such as engineering, architecture, accounting and legal services as well as advertising and R&D. These services are information intensive and are increasingly digitized, opening new opportunities for cross-border trade.
-While traditional back-office business process services and call centers require good telephone connectivity, digitized professional services often require fast, reliable and cost-effective broadband.
-This section explores the relationship between access to such telecommunications services and exports of computer and other business services.
+Business services are a large and diverse category including professional services such as engineering, architecture, accounting, and legal services as well as advertising and research and development (R&D).
+These services are information intensive and are increasingly digitised, opening new opportunities for cross-border trade.
+While traditional back-office business process services and call centres require good telephone connectivity, digitised professional services often require fast, reliable, and cost-effective broadband.
+This part explores the relationship between access to such telecommunications services and exports of computer and other business services.